Digital Nomad Life in Westerhall Point, Grenada

 What do people find most challenging about the culture in Westerhall Point?

 "Expats in Westerhall Point may find the slower pace of life challenging, as the local culture values a relaxed and unhurried approach to daily tasks.
 The local dialect, Grenadian Creole, can also be difficult to understand for those not familiar with it.
 Additionally, the island's infrastructure may not be as developed as in some Western countries, which can lead to difficulties in areas such as transportation and internet connectivity.
 Some expats may also struggle with the high levels of poverty and inequality present in Grenada.
-Lastly, while Grenadians are generally friendly and welcoming, it can take time to fully integrate into the local community and understand the nuances of the culture," said one person in Westerhall Point.
+Lastly, while Grenadians are generally friendly and welcoming, it can take time to fully integrate into the local community and understand the nuances of the culture," remarked one foreigner who made the move to Westerhall Point.

 What residency documents or visas did I need if I will be in Westerhall Point for a while?